aidantwoods/swift-paseto/README.md

   instead.

 # Overview of the Swift library
-The Paseto Swift library is designed with the aim of using to Swift compiler to catch as many usage errors as possible.
+The Paseto Swift library is designed with the aim of using the Swift compiler to catch as many usage errors as possible.

 At some point, you the user will have to decide which key to use when using